covexp/vanish/README.md

 # vanish

-*Remove transient objects from an image sequence*
+Remove transient objects from an image sequence.

 ## Objective

 *vanish* can be used to generate a single frame from an image sequence, where transient foreground objects (such as passerby, moving cars, flying birds, etc.) are removed and only the stable background is retained.

+***Input***

-Input: image sequence with a stable background and moving foreground objects
+Image sequence with a stable background and moving foreground objects.

+***Output***

-Output: single image of the background with transient details removed
+Single image of the background with transient details removed.

 ![image sequence](http://covex.info/images/east_imperial_anim.gif)